adamduval/snowflake_report_generator/README.md

 ## Features
 - dynamically generated pdf reports for product lines A,B,C
-- report can be visualized in notebook for testing
+- report can be visualized in notebook for testing without having to save to a stage
 - dynamic email customized for each manager
 - pdf reports are archived to an internal incase they need to be referenced later
 - entire work flow is orchestrated from a single notebook that can be run adhoc or scheduled daily